 What is Vietnamese Coffee?

-Vietnamese coffee is typically Robusta coffee beans, which gives it its bitter taste and high caffeine content.
+They are typically Robusta coffee beans, which gives it its bitter taste and high caffeine content.
 Becoming more frequent, arabica beans are mixed in with the robusta.
 You will also find that this coffee is usually a darker roast with added flavors, including vanilla, chicory, mocha, and butter.

 How Does Vietnamese Coffee Compare to Regular Coffee?